SachinLearns/File-Converter/README.md

 - **Pillow (PIL)**: For image processing and merging images into PDFs.
 - **pdfminer.six**: For extracting text from PDF files to facilitate PDF-to-DOCX conversion.
 - **python-docx**: For creating Word documents programmatically.
+- **pillow-heif**: For handling HEIC files and converting them to PNG.

 ### **Deployment**
 - **Render**: A modern cloud platform used for deploying the application.
 Render handles the environment setup and provides a live URL for public access.